g-leech/argmin-gravitas/_posts/2020-8-22-blogs-and-essays.markdown

 ## Independent and academic scholarship

-I haven't said anything about where to do this work (in what institution).
+I haven't said anything about where to do this work.
+(In what institution.)

 A lot of the sites I list in the accordion above are by part-time autodidacts, or retired scholars.
-I suppose this is because the incentives in academia are so often towards either small publons or giant monographs.
+I suppose this is because the incentives in academia are so often towards either small publons or giant monographs, each of which are set in stone once done.
+(Unless they are grossly flawed enough to trigger academia's <a href="{{retract}}">slow, dumb immune system</a>.)
 (Or my search process is biased towards lone wolves.)

 But the average academic work is more lasting than the average internet work.
 But it isn't only durability we're after.
-It's also more rigorous than the average internet work.
+But it's also more rigorous than the average internet work.

 <a href="{{hanson}}">Robin Hanson</a> has spotted a trend among independent scholars, a systematic bias against rigour, and so against durability.